rexzooly/wget-plugin/README.md

 ## About
 This plugin was created by Rexzooly Kai Black (Kingzooly) for the AMS 8.x product line.
 The version of the plugin is 0.0.0.4, and it was last updated on April 2023.
 For more information, please visit the [official fourm post](https://forums.indigorose.com/forum/autoplay-media-studio-8-5/autoplay-media-studio-8-plugins-and-addons/307251-wget) and for the complied lmd.

+## Download
+Download the recreated plugin for plug and play like most plugins for AMS then please download it from the forum post [HERE](https://forums.indigorose.com/forum/autoplay-media-studio-8-5/autoplay-media-studio-8-plugins-and-addons/307251-wget)

 ### Thanks
 This wouldn't be possible without [wget](https://www.gnu.org/software/wget/) so I would like to thank everyone whom as made that project possible.